good3n/tomgooden/src/blog/2019-12-01_estimated-read-time-function-wordpress/index.md

 </div>
 ```

 Since our second argument (the reading speed) is 225 by default, there is no need to pass it as an argument.
-However, if you did wish to adjust it...
+However, if you did wish to adjust it, check out the following snippet:

 ```php
 <div class="reading-time">